Confessions of an Accidental C.E.O.

 The following article begins with an adaptation of a chapter for Tricia Gallagher’s 1991 book, For All the Write Reasons: Forty Successful Authors, Publishers, Agents, and Writers Tell You How to Get Your Book Published.
 I have followed this excerpt with updates on what’s been happening in the years since this chapter was written.

-In the meantime, I did end up a writer almost by default, as no one else had bothered to write the particular book I needed for the first-year teachers I was coaching through a graduate training program at the University of New Mexico.
+In the meantime, I did end up a writer almost by default, as no one else had bothered to write the particular book I needed for the first-year teachers I was coaching through a graduate training program at the University of New Mexico, at least none that satisfied the questions my interns had back in 1980.
 What started out as a series of handouts, frantically prepared before each weekly class, quickly evolved into a forty-four-chapter workbook.